 If you are traveling with a Motorhome, Zetas Camping is a good option as it is located very near to the city.
 There are about 75 pitches available.
 The owners are quite friendly and speak English as well.
 It is a well-suited parking ground and provides you with all the basic amenities.
 Camping Place is another option that is located close by and provides an authentic RV experience.

-- Weather: The winter weather in Bodrum (Turkey) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Bodrum (Turkey) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Bodrum (Turkey) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.